benny2744/Classroom_Participation_Tracker_V2/README.md

 - **Add Students**: Click "Add Students" button on any room card
   - Upload CSV file with new student names
   - System automatically skips duplicates
+- **Roster Management**: Navigate to room settings tab
+  - **Add Individual Students**: Use the form to add students one at a time
+  - **Bulk Upload**: Upload CSV file with multiple student names
+  - **View Roster**: See all students with their participation stats
+  - **Remove Students**: Delete students from roster with confirmation (warns about participation data deletion)
 - **Delete Room**: Click the red trash icon
   - Confirms deletion impact (students and participation records)
   - Permanently removes all associated data